Paul de Pierre

 Is Paul de Pierre good for a special occasion?

-Yes — it's one of the stronger cases for a destination dinner in the Flemish Ardennes.
+Yes; it's one of the stronger cases for a destination dinner in the Flemish Ardennes.
 The combination of an organically grown 68-variety kitchen garden and a wine list recognised by Star Wine List across seven consecutive rounds in 2025 alone gives it genuine substance beyond the setting.
 Book well ahead for weekend evenings; this is a rural address where tables are finite and demand is real.

 What should I order at Paul de Pierre?

 The menu is built around what chef Fabian Bali harvests from the 100% organic, 68-variety kitchen garden on the property, supplemented by closely partnered local farmers.
-Dishes like hake with buttermilk, asparagus, spinach sprouts, and lemon thyme illustrate the approach: garden produce as the main event, not garnish.
+Dishes like hake with buttermilk, asparagus, spinach sprouts, lemon thyme illustrate the approach: garden produce as the main event, not garnish.
 Follow the kitchen's current seasonal direction rather than seeking specific dishes by name.

 What should I wear to Paul de Pierre?

 The venue is described as cosy and stylish, set in a rural Flemish Ardennes village at Nederholbeekstraat 135.
-Smart-casual fits the tone — think well-put-together without being formal.
+Smart-casual fits the tone; think well-put-together without being formal.
 A destination restaurant of this calibre warrants more than jeans and trainers, but a dark suit is unnecessary.

 What are alternatives to Paul de Pierre in Maarkedal?